 Lack of Sufficient Governance

 When decision-makers have a simplistic pro-development agenda they tend to have little regard for the devastating ecological and social impact of deforestation.
-Destructive activities have surged in the Amazon since 2019, when president Bolsonaro’s government in Brazil weakened the protections that were previously in place to protect the rainforest.
+Destructive activities surged in the Amazon after 2019, when president Bolsonaro’s government in Brazil weakened the protections that were previously put in place to protect the rainforest.

 Lack of Law Enforcement

-The Brazilian Institute of the Environment and Renewable Natural Resources (IBAMA) was set up to monitor activities related to the conservation of natural resources in Brazil.
-In 2019 and 2020, however, IBAMA acted on only 1.3 percent of the alerts for illegal deforestation activity in Brazil.
-Without effective law enforcement strategies there is little to prevent landowners from carrying out illegal deforestation.
-It has been estimated that 94 percent of deforestation in the Amazon and the Cerrado may involve illegal activity.
-If accurate, this would equate to 18 million hectares of habitat having been illegally destroyed.
+The Brazilian Institute of the Environment and Renewable Natural Resources was set up to monitor activities related to the conservation of natural resources in Brazil.
+In 2019 and 2020, however, the agency acted on only 1.3 percent of the alerts for illegal deforestation activity in Brazil.
+Estimates suggest 94 percent of deforestation in the Amazon and the Cerrado may involve illegal activity, or around 18 million hectares of habitat.

-Fires are often deliberately started in the Amazon to clear land for animal agriculture, crop production and other related activities.
-In addition to destroying thousands of hectares of the rainforest, these fires can easily escape control.
-Whilst the natural moisture of a rainforest should provide protection from the spread of fire, increasingly dry conditions can impede the rainforest’s ability to protect itself from fire.
-Wildfires clear further areas of land and increase susceptibility to further fires.
+Fires are often started deliberately in the Amazon to clear land for animal agriculture, crop production and other related activities.
+In addition to intentionally destroying thousands of hectares of the rainforest, fires can easily escape control.
+While the natural moisture of a rainforest should provide protection from the spread of fire, increasingly dry conditions can impede the rainforest’s ability to protect itself from fire.
+Wildfires clear even more areas of land and in turn, increase susceptibility to further fires.

 Impact on Indigenous People

-Deforestation of the Amazon is also impacting the millions of people who live there.
-When their land is stolen for ranching or logging, or the areas they live in are destroyed by fire, the lives of the Indigenous people of the Amazon are put at risk.
-While there has been much debate over how far pre-Columbian societies altered the landscape of the Amazon, one study published in PNAS in 2021 suggests that native inhabitants of parts of northeastern Peru have lived there for thousands of years while having very little impact on its ecosystem.
-They now, however, face the consequences of the actions of others.
+Deforestation is impacting millions of people who live in the Amazon, including Indigenous communities.
+While there has been much debate over how far pre-Columbian societies altered the landscape of the Amazon, one study published in 2021 suggests that native inhabitants of parts of northeastern Peru have lived there for thousands of years with very little impact on its ecosystem.

 Impacts on Water Supply

 Through a process known as transpiration, the Amazon expels large amounts of water into the atmosphere.
-This water then falls as rain and is thought to provide around half of the region’s rainfall.
-But as the rainforest’s cover is reduced as trees are cleared, it holds and therefore releases less water.
+This water then falls as rain, providing around half of the region’s rainfall.
+Clearing the rainforest’s cover interferes with this process and alters the ecosystem.